FragmentosTemporales/FragmentosTemporales/README.md

 - 👋 Hi, I’m @FragmentosTemporales
 - 👀 I’m interested in learning to program
-- 🌱 I’m currently learning SQL && Python
+- 🌱 I’m currently learning Fullstack Developer
 - 💞️ I’m looking to collaborate on Google
 - 📫 How to reach me fragmentos.temporales@gmail.com